ddupas/msfish/README.md

 of who is active and who is winning medals on warbrokers.

 ## gains
-Its important to recognize the tooling and workflow that emerges as one gets more comfortable.
 At the start of the project DB Browser for Sqlite was indispensable but as I got more comfortable the less I needed it.
 Now, I prefer to cat a file into sqlite3.

 ```sh
 > cat test.sql | sqlite3 msfish.db -markdown
 ```
-Gnome-builder with Git Desktop is the answer for me right now.
-I debug front-end with chrome, but if I need to debug node still use code oss.
+IDE Tools: Gnome-builder, Git Desktop, Chrome DevTools Debuging node with Chrome DevTools requires running node --inspect, then opening chrome://inspect.

 ## charts
 https://ddupas.github.io/msfish/

 ## todo

-- [ ] update active
 - [ ] display last snapshot for a member
 - [ ] delete duplicates, if there are 3 snapshots in a row that are identical, delete the middle one
 - [ ] set members discord id